Necryl/second_brain/Current Directive/Check list (Job).md

 - [ ] give bill to sr assunta(in august)
 - [ ] sister wants a pendrive each for me akhil pankaj (2025-07-15)
+## 2025-07-31
+- [ ] ID Card
+	- [ ] DOB Issue
+		- [x] update id card recall sheet to keep batch 1 seperated
+		- [x] update records of id cards recalled post batch 1
+		- [x] print list of remaining id cards to be recalled
+		- [x] give the list to the teachers
+- [ ] new Salary scale
+	- [x] check the sheet sent by sr assunta and prepare it
+	- [x] Send to delhi office to be implemented into the software
+	- [x] verify next steps
+- [x] fee entry
+- [x] update ATOM fees
+- [x] give their new hardisk to school (get the bill?
+Jose sir said the bill will come later)
+- [x] Ask Rajeev about teachers id card samples (said the straps and things will come on Monday, Tuesday, then the cards will be printed)
 ## 2025-07-30
+- [ ] give to harish the ssd for the computer when he comes for it
 - [ ] Prepare photos for ID Card print
 	- [x] prepare data of  dob issues cards gotten so far
 	- [x] take care of the two urgent id cards